Strivin0311/ai-learning/techs/data/data_value.md

 # Data Valuation
-*Here's some resources about Data Valuation*
+*Here're some resources about Data Valuation*

 #### Data Shapley- Equitable Valuation of Data for Machine Learning [`READ`]